Strategic Classification with Non-Linear Classifiers

 \paragraph{The linear case.} As noted, most works in strategic classification consider $H$ to be the class of linear classifiers, $h(x)=\one{w^\top x \ge b}$.
 A known result is that $\Delta_h(x)$ can be expressed in closed form as a conditional projection operator: $x$ moves to $\xproj = x- \frac{w^\top x - b}{\|w\|_2^2}w$ if $h(x)=0$ and $c(x,\xproj) \le \alpha$, and otherwise remains at $x$ \citep{eilat2023strategic}.
 Note that all points that move do so in the same direction, i.e., orthogonally to $w$.
-Furthermore, each $x$ on the decision boundary of $h$ is mapped to the single point $\hat{x}$ at an orthogonal distance (or cost) of exactly $\alpha$.
+Furthermore, each $\xorig$ on the decision boundary of $h$ is mapped to a single, unique point $\xmap$ on the decision boundary of $\heff$ at an orthogonal distance (or cost) of exactly $\alpha$.
 Considering this for all boundary points, we get that $\heff$ simply shifts the decision boundary by $\alpha$, which gives $\heff(x) = \one{w^\top x \ge b -\alpha}$.
-As a result, $\Heff$ remains the set of all linear classifiers, and so $\Heff=H$.
+Thus, $\Heff$ remains the set of all linear classifiers, and so $\Heff=H$.

 \squeeze